Saturday, November 30, 2024

 CONCLUSION 2: Nonhuman animals have moral status.

 This much is well-known.
-One of the upshots of the argument is that it affords us a sort "test" which can help us in determining how we ought to act towards nonhuman animals in a given scenario.
+One of the upshots of the argument is that it affords us a sort of "test" which can help us in determining how we ought to act towards nonhuman animals in a given scenario.
 More particularly, when we find ourselves in a moral conundrum regarding nonhuman animals we can ask ourselves how we should behave in a similar situation with the nonhuman animals replaced by marginal humans.
 Our answer to the latter question will determine our answer to the former.

 But note that this test can easily go the other way around: we can appeal to our moral obligations to marginal humans in a given scenario to determine our moral obligations to nonhuman animals in a similar scenario.
 To see how this works, let us consider one hypothetical case.